MithiDocs

 Benefits of this approach include:

-• Real-time capture of mail flow
+• Real-time capture

-• No dependency on end users
+• No dependency on users

-• Elimination of archival gaps
+• No archival gaps

-• Immediate search and supervision capability
+• Immediate search availability

 This configuration is typically performed once at the mail server level.